Skip to main content ] Facebook Twitter Member area

 Key points:

-• Older people may avoid doing things they love due to the pain their arthritis causes, however, regular movement can actually help with the pain!
+• Older people may avoid doing things they love due to the pain their arthritis causes, however, regular movement can help with the pain!

-• Assistive devices and products can make day to day activities easier for older people with arthritis
+• Assistive devices and products can make day-to-day activities easier for older people with arthritis

 Arthritis is a musculoskeletal inflammation that can affect the joints making them incredibly painful and stiff.
-Arthritis is an umbrella term for joint inflammation conditions and usually arthritis can become worse as you age.
+Arthritis is an umbrella term for joint inflammation conditions and usually, arthritis can become worse as you age.

 “Our patients often come to us after a long journey of multiple appointments with varying specialists and health professionals.

-“They are mentally fatigued and have decreased resilience to cope with the day to day struggle of simple tasks associated with mobility issues.
-This can greatly impact an individual’s sense of self worth.”
+“They are mentally fatigued and have decreased resilience to cope with the day-to-day struggle of simple tasks associated with mobility issues.
+This can greatly impact an individual’s sense of self-worth.”

 1. Keep using the affected area